zephyrproject-rtos/zephyr/doc/application/application.rst

 * The :file:`Makefile` (or :file:`build.ninja`) project file that can
   be invoked to build the application.

-* The :directory:`zephyr` directory is the working directory of the generated build system and where most generated files are located.
+* The :file:`zephyr` directory is the working directory of the generated build system and where most generated files are located.

-After the underlying build tool has been invoked the build output will be written to the :directory:`zephyr` directory.
+After the underlying build tool has been invoked the build output will be written to the :file:`zephyr` directory.

 * The :file:`.config` file that contains the configuration settings used to build the application.